terjesandstrom/terjesandstrom.github.io/ASurvivalGuideToGit.md

 This guide is intended for those that feel the stuff on Git is [TL;DR](https://en.wikipedia.org/wiki/Wikipedia:Too_long;_didn%27t_read);, like this [great post](http://think-like-a-git.net/).

 It concentrates on the bare minimum you need to know in order to be able to use Git.
-It assumes you are using Visual Studio 2013 U4 or 2015.
+It assumes you are using Visual Studio 2015 (but will also work for Visual Studio 2013).
 We start with a simple scenario, that of a single developer working alone.
 With alone we mean, "at the same time".

 # Concepts